 What medications do you recommend for traveling?

 Bring medications for upset stomach, fever, diarrhea, vomiting, cough and cold.
-It’s possible you’ll be sick on the outreach, so bring whatever medications you’ll need to cope.
+It’s possible you’ll be sick on the mission trip, so bring whatever medications you’ll need to cope.

 What will the schedule be each day?

 Your team leader will work with the host to develop a schedule.
-On some outreaches, there isn’t a day-to-day schedule, so be flexible.
+On some mission trips, there isn’t a day-to-day schedule, so be flexible.